katrinasuherman/HealthyRecipeAnalysis/README.md

 <!-- The result of training performance -->

 The baseline model achieves an overall accuracy of 83% on both training and test datasets, but the F1-scores reveal significant class imbalance.
-For class 0 (not healthy), the F1-score is high (0.90) on both sets, indicating strong precision and recall.
+For class 0 ('not healthy'), the F1-score is high (0.90) on both sets, indicating strong precision and recall.
 However, for class 1 (healthy), the F1-score is much lower (0.32 on the test set), reflecting poor recall and modest precision.
 This imbalance suggests the model struggles to correctly identify healthy recipes and favors the majority class.

 ## Final Model